brandonwamboldt/wp-orm/README.md

 ##### $query->sort_by(string $property)

-Sort results by the specified property
+Sort results by the specified property.
+Can also be a MySQL function such as `RAND()`.

 ##### $query->order(string $order)